wiyco/profile/README.md

 ## Pagination

-This project uses query params base pagination.
+This project uses `query` params based pagination.

 When you access the `blog` page, `next/router` will redirect with page number like `/blog?p=1`.
 If you access with page number like `/blog?p=4`, you can see `page No.4` of `blog` page.

-You can see the test page on [localhost:3000/blog/test](localhost:3000/blog/test)
+You can see the test page on [localhost:3000/blog/test](http://localhost:3000/blog/test)

 > **Note**
 >